 Will I have the same care worker every day?

 We aim to establish a small team of regular care workers visiting you.
-We try to avoid having just one care worker assigned to a particular service user since that makes it hard to provide cover should that care work fall ill or go on holiday, however we do try to keep the number of your care workers to an absolute minimum- it is important to us that our care workers get to know you well.
+We try to avoid having just one care worker assigned to a particular service user since that makes it hard to provide cover should that care worker fall ill or go on holiday, however we do try to keep the number of your care workers to an absolute minimum- it is important to us that our care workers get to know you well.

 Can you provide help during the night?